 Bank loan is secured by first mortgages over the Group's investment property at Geraldton and fixed and floating charges over assets of the Group as specified below.
-The loans are repayable in year 2020 and the rate of interest paid is a fixed rate of 5.36% (2016: 5.36%).
-The vehicle lease was fully settled in 2016.
+The loans are repayable in year 2020 and the rate of interest paid is a fixed rate of 5.48% (2017: 5.36%).